OUATILANAS/TicketManagement/README.md

 ### API Documentation

-API documentation is available using tools like Swagger (if implemented) at:
+API documentation is available using Swagger at:

 http://localhost:5296/swagger